twbs/bootstrap/docs/components/progress.md

 ---
 layout: docs
 title: Progress
-description: Documentation and examples for using Bootstrap progress bars.
+description: Documentation and examples for using Bootstrap custom progress bars featuring support for stacked bars, animated backgrounds, and text labels.
 group: components
+toc: true
 ---

-Use our custom progress component for displaying simple or complex progress bars.
-We don't use [the HTML5 `<progress>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress), ensuring you can stack progress bars, animate them, and place text labels over them.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## How it works

 Progress components are built with two HTML elements, some CSS to set the width, and a few attributes.
+We don't use [the HTML5 `<progress>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/progress), ensuring you can stack progress bars, animate them, and place text labels over them.

 - We use the `.progress` as a wrapper to indicate the max value of the progress bar.
 - We use the inner `.progress-bar` to indicate the progress so far.